International Programs - Visiting Scholars

 Norwich, United Kingdom

 Daly graduated from Balliol College, Oxford, where she obtained a BA in Jurisprudence, First Class.
 She was subsequently awarded a Commonwealth Scholarship and completed an LLM at the University of British Columbia, Canada.
-She was called to the Bar in 1999 and joined the law faculty at the University of East Anglia in 2003, where she is director of the Law with American Law programme.
+She was called to the Bar in 1999 and joined the law faculty at the University of East Anglia in 2003, where she is director of the Law with American Law program.
 Her teaching interests include the English Legal System, European Union Law and the European Convention on Human Rights.

 Dr. Sven Gallasch